wizdmio/wizdm/README.md

 [![contribution](https://img.shields.io/badge/contributions-welcome-important.svg)](mailto:hello@wizdm.io)
 [![license](https://img.shields.io/github/license/wizdmio/wizdm.svg?color=blue)](LICENSE.md)

-Wizdm is an online community meant to connect aspiring startuppers with compassionate developers sharing the common goal of turning a valuable business ideas into functioning prototypes.
+Wizdm is an online community meant to connect aspiring startuppers with compassionate developers sharing the common goal of turning valuable business ideas into functioning prototypes.
 That's the stage when the idea can be actually tested, refined and seek for investors.

 ## Developers' notes

-The project revolves around a web-app running on [Angular][angular] + [Angular Material][angular-material] + [FlexLayout][flexlayout] with a minimal clean interface to fit both desktop and mobile.
+The project revolves around a web-app running on [Angular][angular] + [Angular Material][angular-material] + [FlexLayout][flexlayout] with a minimal clean interface to fit both desktop and mobile and using [Angularfire 2][angulafire] to connect with firebase services.
 Icon set comes from both [Material][material] and [FontAwesome][fontawesome].
 Including [Hammerjs][hammerjs] to handle gestures for material components.
 Using [Moment][momentjs] for time and locale management.

 ## Monorepo

 The workspace has been converted from the original angular-cli to the monorepo format suggested by [Nrwl][nrwl] using their Nx Angular Extension [@nrwl/schematics][nrwl-schematics].
 This means both the source code of the web application(s) and the external potentially shared libraries are stored in the same single repository under the `/apps` and `/libs` folders respectively.

-## Multi-language support
+## Multiple language content

 The project uses a content manager service to dynamically load contents in different languages by use of a resolver to pre-fetch localilzed content from 'assets/i18n' prior to load the navigator component.
-The service is then injectend into the components (pages) needing to get localized contents making sure the content is always fully loaded and available to the target container prior to get initialized.
+The service is then injected into the components (pages) needing to get localized contents making sure the content is always fully loaded and available to the target container prior to get initialized.

 At first start, the resolver checks the authenticated user language preferences falling back detecting the browser language when unavailable (aka the user is not logged in).
 This provides the useful side effect of preventing the initial page from flickering between unlogged and logged-in statuses while an already logged-in user is loading the app from scratch.